Top 5 This Week

 Dawson City: The Gold Rush Living Museum

-Dawson City (2,000 residents, at the Yukon-Klondike rivers confluence, 530km north of Whitehorse via the Klondike Highway) is one of Canada’s most extraordinary small communities — a preserved gold rush townscape where history is not a recreation but an ongoing reality, where the wooden false-front buildings of 1898 house contemporary restaurants and galleries, and where the Tr’ondëk Hwëch’in First Nation whose homeland encompasses the Klondike watershed provides a cultural foundation that precedes and survives the gold rush by millennia.
+Dawson City (about 1,600 residents, at the confluence of the Yukon and Klondike rivers, 530km north of Whitehorse via the Klondike Highway) is one of the most singular towns in the country — a preserved gold rush townscape where history is not a recreation but an ongoing reality, where the wooden false-front buildings of 1898 still house working restaurants and galleries, and where the Tr’ondëk Hwëch’in First Nation, whose homeland takes in the Klondike watershed, anchors a culture that long predates the stampede and has outlasted it.

-• Arts community: Dawson City’s arts-to-population ratio is among the highest in Canada — the Klondike Institute of Art and Culture, the Berton House writers’ retreat (where Canadian authors spend residencies in Pierre Berton’s birth home), the ODD Gallery (contemporary art), and the Palace Grand Theatre’s summer program contribute to a cultural vitality unusual in a town of 2,000
+• Arts community: Dawson City’s arts-to-population ratio is among the highest in Canada — the Klondike Institute of Art and Culture, the Berton House writers’ retreat (where Canadian authors spend residencies in Pierre Berton’s birth home), the ODD Gallery (contemporary art), and the Palace Grand Theatre’s summer program contribute to a cultural vitality unusual in a town this size

-• Summer population dynamics: Dawson’s winter population of 800–1,000 grows to 2,000+ in summer when the tourism workforce arrives; the town’s social character oscillates between the tight-knit winter community and the more transient summer economy.
+• Summer population dynamics: Dawson’s winter population of 800–1,000 swells past 3,000 in summer when the tourism workforce arrives; the town’s social character oscillates between the tight-knit winter community and the more transient summer economy.
 Long-term residents describe the winter Dawson — quiet, dark, and deeply communal — as the town’s truest self

 • First Nations presence: The Tr’ondëk Hwëch’in (Hän-speaking Athapaskan people) have lived at the Yukon-Klondike confluence since time immemorial; their self-government agreement and cultural centre are central to Dawson’s identity, providing an Indigenous cultural frame that the Parks Canada gold rush narrative requires but doesn’t always provide on its own